peter-sattler/money-transfer-ui/README.md

 :moneybag: Check for concurrent update conditions from back-end.

 ### [Version 1.0.2] October 2019 Updates
-:moneybag: Added source and target account smart drop-downs to transfer page (selection of an account in one drop-down removes it from the other).
+:moneybag: Added source and target account smart drop-downs to transfer page (account selection in one removes it from the other).

 ## Special Thanks